"Lincolnshire Wolds was named as an Area of Outstanding Natural Beauty in 1973 and is still one of the jewels of the

-Lincolnshire Wolds was named as an Area of Outstanding Natural Beauty in 1973 and is still one of the jewels of the

 This legislation is meant to promote the natural beauty of designated zones, as well as opportunities in tourism development.
 Said areas can be likened to national parks, with emphasis on natural attractions such as forests, grasslands, rivers, swamps, estuaries and shorelines.

 The Wolds is believed to have been populated since the primeval period.
 The landscape was influenced considerably by ancient and contemporary agricultural practices.
-The Lincolnshire Wolds Countryside Service works closely with local landlord, farmers, business organisations, parish councils and Wolds residents to improve and protect the terrain.
+The Lincolnshire Wolds Countryside Service works closely with local landlords, farmers, business organisations, parish councils and Wolds residents to improve and protect the terrain.

 Some of the attractions that tourists love include the following:

 The mill churns out flour obtained from organic grain, while the ground shop sells an assortment of unprocessed food products.
 Tourists can explore the refinery and observe the flour milling procedure, or stop by the tea room for some refreshments and light snacks.